 (IP replaced with all 9's)

 If you try to find this "secureserver.net" in Google, there is no listing.
-An attempt to go there or to www.secureserver.net in a browser redirects to "http://www.securepaynet.net/gdshop/404error.asp".
+An attempt to go there or to www.secureserver.net in a browser redirects to "https://www.securepaynet.net/gdshop/404error.asp".
 Suspicious: is this some sort of extortion scheme?

 That "FRONT4.com" doesn't exist either.

 I think this is some sort of scam.
 I definitely wouldn't plug in my email address there.

 As to how they got to that server, I don't know - dns hijacking, perhaps..

 More Articles by Anthony Lawrence © 2009-11-07 Anthony Lawrence